manu-07-ela/LAPR2_ISEP/docs/SprintD/US02/US02_UpdateClientData.md

 ### 1.4.
 Found out Dependencies

-*Identify here any found out dependency to other US and/or requirements.*
+* This user story has a dependency with user story 3  since it is only possible to change the data of a client from a client registered.

 ### 1.5 Input and Output Data

-*Identity here the data to be inputted by the system actor as well as the output data that the system have/needs to present in order to properly support the actor actions.
-Regarding the inputted data, it is suggested to distinguish between typed data and selected data (e.g. from a list)*
+**Input Data:**

+* Typed data:
+    * The field of the attribute that the client wants to change

+* selected data:
+    * The attribute the client wants to change

+**Output Data:**
+* Client old data
+* Client new data
+* List of attributes related to the client
+* (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)